 Accounting Programs in New Jersey

-New Jersey differentiates better than most states what is required for applicant to sit for the CPA Exam, and that is required to be a licensed CPA.
-To be eligible to sit for the exam, applicants must have a bachelor’s degree or higher from an accredited school/university, where they studied a minimum of 24 semester hours in accounting and 24 semester hours in business.
-This bachelor’s degree should have earned them a 120 semester hours, which is the minimum to be eligible, although these hours can be in any field of study.
+New Jersey differentiates better than most states what is required for an applicant to sit for the CPA Exam, and that is required to be a licensed CPA.
+To be eligible to sit for the exam, applicants must have a bachelor’s degree or higher from an accredited college or university, where they studied a minimum of 24 semester hours in accounting and 24 semester hours in business.
+This bachelor’s degree should have earned them 120 semester hours, which is the minimum to be eligible, although these hours can be in any field of study.

 For an applicant to be licensed in New Jersey, they must obtain another 30 hours totaling 150 semester hours from an accredited school.
+Luckily, New Jersey has some of the best accounting degree options in the country.
 These credits can be obtained within or beyond a degree program, meaning a certificate program works, or a series of accredited courses that do not earn a credential, as long as they are in business and/or accounting, as per the request of the New Jersey State Board of Accountancy.
 The applicant should then obtain one year of experience, equaling 1,750 full-time hours working under a CPA whose active license is from NJ or from a state that is substantially equivalent to NJ (which is all states in the U.S.).
 The experience that the applicant receives in that year must be in the areas of auditing or accounting to maximize the potential that the new accountant can encounter CPA experiences while they have a licensed CPA present to assist in their learning.

 The national requirements to become a CPA also include a minimum standard of 150-semester units of post-secondary education and one year of accounting related work experience.
 To pass the Uniform Certified Public Accountant Examination, they must achieve a 75% in each of the four sections to be tested.
 Once an applicant is licensed as a CPA in any state, rules and regulations begin to apply immediately, including interstate CPA licensing requirements.
 There are no exceptions to this, regardless of the type of client services the professional performs, and regardless of their prior knowledge of inter-state guidelines.
 Educational programs in accounting include sections on inter-state laws regarding accounting practice.